-- The Fund maintains a higher overall sustainability score than the S&P Developed Small Cap (Net TR) index based on the Investment Manager's rating criteria. - The Fund invests at least 25% of its assets in sustainable investments and such investments do not cause significant environmental or social harm. - The Fund applies certain exclusions relating to international conventions on cluster munitions, antipersonnel mines, and chemical and biological weapons.
+- The Fund maintains a higher overall sustainability score than the MSCI AC World (Net TR) index based on the Investment Manager's rating criteria. - The Fund invests at least 50% of its assets in sustainable investments and such investments do not cause significant environmental or social harm. - The Fund applies certain exclusions relating to international conventions on cluster munitions, antipersonnel mines, and chemical and biological weapons.
 The Fund also excludes companies that derive revenues above certain thresholds from activities related to tobacco and thermal coal, especially companies that generate at least 10% of their revenues from tobacco production, companies that generate at least 25% of their revenues from any other part of the tobacco value chain (suppliers, distributors, retailers, licensors), companies that generate at least 10% of their revenues from thermal coal mining and companies that generate at least 30% of their revenues from coal fired power generation.
-Further, the Fund may apply other exclusions as listed under "Sustainability Information" on the Fund's webpage, accessed via www.schroders.com/en/lu/private-investor/gfc - The Fund invests in companies that have good governance practices, as determined by the Investment Manager's rating criteria.

-The Investment Manager ensures that at least:
+Further, the Fund may apply other exclusions as listed under "Sustainability Information" on the Fund's webpage, accessed via www.schroders.com/en/lu/private-investor/gfc - The Fund invests in companies that have good governance practices, as determined by the Investment Manager's rating criteria. - The Investment Manager ensures that at least 90% of companies in the Fund's portfolio are rated against the sustainability criteria. - As a result of the application of sustainability criteria, at least 20% of the Fund's potential investment universe is excluded from the selection of investments.